-Mitigation Program costs for FY 2022-2023 totaled approximately \$3.54 million including direct personnel expenses, operating costs, project expenditures, capital equipment, and fixed asset purchases.
+Mitigation Program costs for FY 2023-2024 totaled approximately \$2.86 million including direct personnel expenses, operating costs, project expenditures, capital equipment, and fixed asset purchases.
 The annual cost of mitigation efforts varies because several mitigation measures are weather-dependent.
-Expenditures in FY 2022-2023 were marginally higher than the prior fiscal year by \$0.08 million due to an increase in Mitigation Program costs related to projects that were completed during the current fiscal year.
+Expenditures in FY 2023-2024 were lower than the prior fiscal year by \$0.7 million due to a decrease in costs related to Mitigation project expenditures.
 However, the overall costs have remained comparable for the last few years.
 In the past, expenditures had trended upward due to expenditures for the Aquifer Storage Recovery (ASR) Project.
 ASR Project costs are no longer captured under Mitigation Program Costs.
-FY 2021-22 expenditures were \$3.46 million and FY 2020-2021 expenditures were \$3.19 million.
+FY 2022-23 expenditures were \$3.54 million and FY 2021-2022 expenditures were \$3.46 million.

-During FY 2022-2023, revenues totaled \$4.35 million including user fees, grant receipts, investment income, project reimbursements, and miscellaneous revenues.
-The Mitigation Program Fund Balance as of June 30, 2023, was \$8.4 million.
+During FY 2023-2024, revenues totaled \$5.05 million including user fees, grant receipts, investment income, project reimbursements, and miscellaneous revenues.
+The Mitigation Program Fund Balance as of June 30, 2024, was \$10.64 million.